Skip to main content

 Gabapentin is an anticonvulsant (an analogue of gamma-aminobutyric acid).
 It is approved to treat neurological disorders such as seizures and neuropathic pain.

-• A recent randomized-controlled trial of 12-weeks duration, compared a higher dose of gabapentin (2400mg daily) and oestrogen (Premarin 0.625mg daily) against a placebo.
-There was a significant placebo effect (54% reduction in severity and frequency of hot flushes) and gabapentin appeared to be as effective as oestrogen (71% and 72% respectively).
+• A randomized controlled trial of 12-weeks duration compared a higher dose of gabapentin (2400mg daily) and oestrogen (Premarin 0.625mg daily) against a placebo.
+There was a significant placebo effect (54% reduction in severity and frequency of hot flushes) and gabapentin appeared to be as effective as oestrogen (71% and 72% respectively)14.

-• What we don’t know: Higher doses may be more effective but may cause more side-effects.
+• What we don’t know: Higher doses may be more effective but may cause more side effects.
 There have been no long-term studies.
-The interaction of gabapentin with breast cancer treatments such as tamoxifen has not been studied, but it is thought unlikely because gabapentin does not interfere with other anti-seizure medications.

-• Side-effects include rash, dizziness and excessive sleepiness which tends to improve over time.
+• Side effects: Rash, dizziness and excessive sleepiness which tends to improve over time.
 The drug can also cause swelling of the lower limbs and weight gain.
 Discontinuation should be gradual over a week.

 Clonidine